jonelo/jonelo/README.md

 ### jAdapterForNativeTTS

-This is to support the NumericalChameleon's's feature to speak numbers by audio.
+This is to support the NumericalChameleon's feature to speak numbers by audio.

 https://github.com/jonelo/jAdapterForNativeTTS